Erythroniums: how to care for, plant and the best garden erythroniums

 The flowers of Erythronium are unlikely to be mistaken for anything else.
 Although erythroniums are closely related to tulips, there’s little obvious resemblance.
 Growing from small bulbs, the flowers are held on a thin, arching stem and hang downwards, with petals swept back at varying angles.

-There are around 28 species of bulbous plants, often with attractive foliage and nodding flowers of spreading or reflexed petals.
-Colours range from white, cream and yellow to pink and purple, known as dog’s tooth violet, fawn lily and trout lily.
+There are around 28 species of these bulbous plants, often with attractive foliage and nodding flowers of spreading or reflexed petals.
+Colours range from white, cream and yellow to pink and purple.
+They are also known as dog’s tooth violet, fawn lily and trout lily.

 A few species are from Europe and Asia, but the majority come from North America, where there are two distinct groups in the east and west of the continent.